farheen-shaikh530/farheen-shaikh530/README.md

 ## 🏆 Honors & Awards

 ### 🌟 Norm Allen Outstanding Student Leader Award
-**Faith and Davies Awards – University of the Pacific**
+**Faith and Davies Awards 2025 – University of the Pacific**

-Recognized as an **Associated Students of the University of the Pacific (ASUOP) officer** for leadership, service, and contributions to the students life, campus projects discussions and  budget allocations.
+Recognized as an **Associated Students of the University of the Pacific (ASUOP) officer** for leadership, service, and contributions to the students life, campus projects and budget discuss allocations.

 ---

 ### 🌟 Women of Distinction Award – Champion of Change
+**International Women's Day 2025 – University of the Pacific**

 Honored with the **Women of Distinction Award – Champion of Change**, recognizing resilience, leadership, and commitment to creating meaningful impact through project that impact women's health and safety.